alexwlchan/alexwlchan.net/src/_articles/2019/2019-04-28-reversing-a-tco-url-to-the-original-tweet.md

 ---
+layout: article
 date: 2019-04-28 09:13:06 +00:00
-layout: post
+title: Reversing a t.co URL to the original tweet
 summary: Twitter uses t.co to shorten links in tweets, so I wrote some Python to take a t.co URL and find the original tweet.
-title: Reversing a t.co URL to the original tweet
-tags:
-  - twitter
+topic: Preserving social media
 colors:
   index_light: "#273d5d"
   index_dark:  "#5fa0c1"
-old_syntax_highlighting: true
 ---

 If you post a link on Twitter, it goes through Twitter's [t.co link-shortening service][tco].